White Spots & Blackheads Spots

 If you wear sunscreen, make sure it’s designed for your faceMany sunscreens are oily.
 However, if you choose one that’s designed specifically for your face, it should contain fewer oils.

 Try using tea tree oilAs an essential oil that has antimicrobial properties, it can reduce the number of bacteria that enter your pores.
 However, you should not apply it in its purest form to your skin, as this can irritate.
 Instead, try using a distilled form, or a tea tree oil-based product.

 Sign up to Receive Our Newsletter

 Be the first to receive our latest news and offers as well as information on our treatments and procedures.

 If you find that home remedies aren’t tackling your whiteheads and blackheads, you may want to seek professional advice about Whitehead and blackhead removal.
-Seeking out the guidance of a skin care expert, especially one who is medically qualified, is a simple way to identify the triggers for your acne.
-Also, you stand a stronger chance of finding the right products for removal of your condition.
+Seeking out the guidance of a skincare expert, especially one who is medically qualified, is a simple way to identify the triggers for your acne.
+Also, you stand a stronger chance of finding the right products for the removal of your condition.

 The benefits of a professional skin care consultation